Posted on December 4, 2013

 I have also found solace in the writing of others, and not just bereaved parents.
 Just after Edward died, a blogger I have never met he sent me a short email about the intransient nature of pain.
 He told me that Edward’s suffering was over and existed only in my memory, and suggested I read a post he had written and talked a little about his own grief for his mother who had recently passed away.
 I read it and you know what?
 He was right.
 The memory of Edward’s pain still haunts me but I know that he is no longer suffering.
 His pain is in my mind and it is only the memory of it that keeps bringing it back.
 It is not real anymore.
 I am, slowly, beginning to accept this.

 My sense of humour continues to protect and teach me.
 For example, I had unwisely got into the trap of regarding the 28th of each month as a repeat of July 28th, the day Edward passed away.
 It’s silly I know, as I might as well apply the same logic to 5.28am of every morning as well and live in permanent grief.
 For some reason, as we approached November 28th, I lost track of time and posted my usual little tribute to Edward on various social media and retreated into a bout of deep melancholy.
 Friends kindly sent me lovely messages of support, including my bemused sister who didn’t want to risk upsetting me by pointing out an obvious mistake.
 I then realised to my horror that I was two days early and felt like a right chump but it taught me a valuable lesson.
-Time is just a marker, a human concept that gives us structure but it does not really exist (think about it).
+Time is just a marker, a human concept that gives us structure but it does not really exist.
 I recoiled in embarrassment and then laughed more than I have for months, knowing that Edward would have found my buffoonery hilarious.
-When the day finally did arrive 48 hours later, I was able to remain more composed than in previous months and genuinely believe that I have crossed some sort of bridge.
-This does not mean that his birthday and the anniversary of his death will be easy, because they are huge markers filled with emotion, but it is another step towards inner peace and acceptance.
+When the day finally did arrive 48 hours later, I was able to remain more composed than in previous months and genuinely believe that I have crossed some sort of bridge and taken another step towards inner peace and acceptance.

 I have been asked several times if I feel that I have lost my privacy with this blog.
 It’s a good question, but the answer is no. My closest friends will tell you that I can be notoriously unsociable, and they are right.
 My friendliness in person and activity on social media are part of a benevolent but deliberately constructed barrier between me and the outside world that has existed since I was a child.
 There’s nothing malicious about it at all and is just the way I am.